JamesKindon/jkindon.github.io/_posts/2021-07-19-citrix-mcs-and-azure-ephemeral-disks.md

 It's not rocket science here, the results based on baselining tools speak for themselves.
 The Ephemeral disk annihilates the P10 disk.
 From a user experience standpoint, the general "feel" was that both disks performed fairly similarly until they were under load.
 Under the same load, the premium disk-based instance was barely useable, however, the Ephemeral based instance was still happily responsive.
 Of course, a P-series disk can have a high performance tier associated with it as required, and the results will change, but for a standard P10 vs Ephemeral deployment, the options are interesting.

 This is good news for those that use multi-session environments as well as those suffering due to small disks in Azure and the associated price point the P-Series disk uplifts.
-Whilst it may not be the right answer in all use cases, this is yet another awesome piece of integration with MCS and Azure and adds another bow to the quiver for those looking to improve performance and user experience in the Azure cloud.
+Whilst it may not be the right answer in all use cases, this is yet another awesome piece of integration with MCS and Azure and adds another arrow to the quiver for those looking to improve performance and user experience in the Azure cloud.